algteixeira/wallet/README.md

 ## Features description

-This is the a project that i'm doing for Compasso UOL fast track program.
+This is a project that i'm doing for Compasso UOL fast track program.
 With this project you can have your own cryptocurrencies wallet where you can: Create wallets for your customers, list all wallets, list specific wallets using their addresses, add/remove funds to someone's wallet, check an address transactions, transfer funds to another person's wallet